Conditions

 Some spells or abilities have ongoing effects that only persist as long as the caster maintains focus on the effect.

-• When a concentrating creature takes damage, they must succeed on a constitution saving throw, with a DC equal to 10 or half the damage they took (rounded down) or lose their concentration.
+When a concentrating creature takes damage, they must succeed on a constitution saving throw, with a DC equal to 10 or half the damage they took rounded down (whichever is higher) or lose their concentration.

 Confused